zuozhenggh/learning-library/data-management-library/database/Essbase21c/scenario/scenario.md

    e) Go back to Smart View.

-   f) Go to Excel and on the Sheet3 tab connect as John, Sam, and Maria drilling down and up on the Sandbox dimension for each user.
+   f) Go to SmartView Excel and on the Sheet3 tab connect as John, Sam, and Maria drilling down and up on the Sandbox dimension for each user.

-   g) Go to the Web UI, logging in as Maria and assign Phillip the approver role to the sandbox.
+   g) Go to the Web UI, login in as Maria and assign Phillip the approver role to the sandbox.
       ![](./images/imageSM_18.png "")

    h) Go to Smart View and connect as Phillip drilling down on the Sandbox dimension.